A battery-resistor analogy for further insights on measurement uncertainties: Sum of uncorrelated uncertainties

 Observe that while the mean values of measurements (signals) add up linearly, $\bar{\mathcal{E}} = V_1 + V_2$, the noises or standard deviations add up quadratically: $\sigma_T^2 = \sigma_1^2 + \sigma_2^2$.
-Equation~\ref{eq9b} is the formula for the sum of uncorrelated uncertainties.
-We would like to draw attention to the fact that in sums, but also in differences $(\mathcal{E}_1 - \mathcal{E}_2)$ between two uncorrelated values the uncertainties are given by equation (10).
-To visualize this, just invert one of the batteries in Figure 2, changing $V_1$ for minus $V_1$ while keeping $V_2$ constant.
+Equation~(\ref{eq9b}) is the formula for the sum of uncorrelated uncertainties.
+We would like to draw attention to the fact that in sums, but also in differences $(\mathcal{E}_1 - \mathcal{E}_2)$ between two uncorrelated values the uncertainties are given by Eq.~(10).
+To visualize this, just invert one of the batteries in Fig. 2, changing $V_1$ for minus $V_1$ while keeping $V_2$ constant.
 The total power of the noise is still given by $\sigma_1^2 + \sigma_2^2$, since the powers of the two independent noises on $R$ add irrespective of the polarity of the batteries.
 These properties will be further explored in the next sections.

-Before using equation~\ref{eq9b} it is important to understand its limitations.
+Before using Eq.~(\ref{eq9b}) it is important to understand its limitations.
 When the noises $v_1$ and $v_2$ have a common cause, for example, a vibrating air conditioner in the room, the uncertainties will have some degree of correlation.
-For correlated uncertainties it is easy to show that equation~\ref{eq9b} is not valid.
+For correlated uncertainties it is easy to show that Eq.~(\ref{eq9b}) is not valid.
 Let us examine a limiting case where $\sigma_1 = \sigma_2$ but also $v_{1i} = v_{2j}$ (perfect correlation).
-In this case we can simply call $v = 2v_1$ in the definition of noise before equation~\ref{eq5} and the total uncertainty will be given by $\sigma_T^2 = 4\sigma_1^2$.
-If the uncertainties were uncorrelated the answer would be $\sigma_T^2 = 2\sigma_1^2$, according to equation~\ref{eq9b}.
+In this case we can simply call $v = 2v_1$ in the definition of noise before Eq.~(\ref{eq5}) and the total uncertainty will be given by $\sigma_T^2 = 4\sigma_1^2$.
+If the uncertainties were uncorrelated the answer would be $\sigma_T^2 = 2\sigma_1^2$, according to Eq.~(\ref{eq9b}).
 For partial correlation $\sigma_T^2 = a\sigma_1^2$, with $2\leq a\leq4$.
-Correlated uncertainties propagation will not be discussed here and are treated in reference \cite{taylor1985simple}.
+Correlated uncertainties propagation will not be discussed here and have been treated by Taylor \cite{taylor1985simple}.